The Valley Flora Harvest Basket

 Why Would I Want to Sign-Up for a Harvest Basket?

-The Harvest Basket is the most affordable way to get fresh, farm-direct, local produce from Valley Flora.
+The Harvest Basket is the most affordable, convenient and guaranteed way to get fresh, farm-direct, local produce from Valley Flora.
 We honor the seasons and harvest everything at its peak of ripeness and flavor.
-We help you enjoy the diversity of farm produce with a weekly newsletter and recipes that turn unusual (and sometimes intimidating!) foods like kohlrabi and fennel into a culinary adventure.
-Harvest Basket members are also always the first to know when certain crops like strawberries, raspberries, tomatoes, plums and other produce is available for u-pick or bulk purchase on the farm.
+We help you enjoy the diversity of farm produce with a weekly newsletter and recipes that turn unusual or new foods into a culinary adventure.
+Harvest Basket members are also always the first to know when certain crops like strawberries, tomatoes, basil, plums and other produce are available for u-pick or bulk purchase on the farm.
+Filling the Harvest Basket amply is our first priority every week.

-Your financial commitment to the farm in the spring - when money is always the tightest - helps us afford seeds, soil amendments, and labor to get the season going - and provides financial stability throughout the year.
+For the farm, the CSA is our economic backbone.
+Your financial commitment in the spring - when money is always the tightest - helps us afford seeds, soil amendments, and labor to get the season going - and provides financial stability throughout the year.
 Our Harvest Basket members become friends, create new community, and act as vital partners in realizing a vision where local food, family farms, and sustainable agriculture are the thriving norm in our neighborhood.

 Feedback from Harvest Basket Members: